jwymanm/powermate-linux/README.md

 # PowerMate Linux Driver

 This is a small Linux userspace driver for the [Griffin PowerMate](https://store.griffintechnology.com/desktop/powermate).
-Tested only on Ubuntu 14.10, 15.04, and 15.10.
+Tested on Archlinux by me August 6th 2016.
+Previously tested only on Ubuntu 14.10, 15.04, and 15.10.
+I am forking this just to add this comment that after adding the udev rules and running powermate this works flawless in Archlinux/Antergos.

 For an easy to use PPA, use: https://launchpad.net/~stefansundin/+archive/ubuntu/powermate